mathski/visualmimo/README.md

 To run on a computer, `cd` to the `jni` directory and run `make`, then `./simulator`.

 ## Test Bench
-The test bench is in `bench` (currently in the analytics brand).
+The test bench is in `bench` (currently in the analytics branch).
 The project uses Maven, so you must right click on it > Configure > Make Maven Project (Eclipse, assuming Maven project installed).
 It utilizes VLCj to do video outputs, and directly references the server-side image generation.

 ## Current hacks